Nearly 200 evacuees to leave coronavirus quarantine in US

 None of those who flew into March Air Reserve Base have tested positive for the novel coronavirus, health authorities said, although one evacuee at another base had been found to have the highly infectious virus and was in hospital isolation.

-The group, which includes children, arrived from China Jan.
-29, taking chartered flights from Wuhan.
-The locked-down city of 11 million is the epicenter of the virus that has claimed more than 1,000 lives overseas.
+The group, which includes children, arrived Jan.
+29, taking a chartered flight from Wuhan.
+The locked-down city of 11 million is the epicenter of the virus that has claimed more than 1,000 lives worldwide.

+The group — which set up classes and activities to make the most of their time — had a party Monday and planned to gather for a photo before heading out, said Matthew McCoy, one of the evacuees.

+Once they pass final screenings, most will be bused to catch flights at Ontario International Airport and Los Angeles International Airport, said Jose Arballo Jr., a spokesman for Riverside County's public health agency.
+Some will get individual rides and about two dozen people will stay overnight to catch flights Wednesday, he said.

 In the United States, there have been only 13 confirmed cases, including seven in California, according to the U.S. Centers for Disease Control and Prevention and other health officials.

-But fear of the disease has led to “unacceptable” treatment of others who work at the March airbase, Dr. Cameron Kaiser, public health officer for Riverside County, said in an open letter to the community on Monday.
+Fear of the disease has led to “unacceptable” treatment of others who work at March Air Reserve Base, Dr. Cameron Kaiser, public health officer for Riverside County, said in an open letter to the community on Monday.

-The evacuees, which include U.S. State Department workers or their families, were isolated from base personnel and weren't permitted to leave a fenced quarantine area, Kaiser said.
+The evacuees, which include U.S. State Department workers and their families, were isolated from base personnel and weren't permitted to leave a fenced quarantine area, Kaiser said.

 “People on and off the base are not at increased risk for exposure," Kaiser said.